-One of the key issues facing the world today is hunger.
-And this body can play a central role in helping our nation to face up to the importance of dealing with this issue.
+Your group, and others like it, can play a central role in helping our nation to face up to the importance of dealing with this issue.

 We do not know precisely how many people are hungry or suffer from malnutrition.
 Poor people often are not counted, and governments find it embarrassing to admit they have starving people.